Christmas Party Ideas for Teenagers

 Teenagers are a tough crowd when it comes to throwing a party.
 Teenagers usually want to appear cool to their friends, so if you do something that hurts their “coolness,” they blame you for the rest of your life for ruining their chances of being in the “in” crowd.
 If you are hosting a Christmas party for teenagers, there are some things you must consider before setting your plan in motion.
 Teenagers can also be unforgiving, so if you mess up, they may give you the silent treatment for a few days, weeks, or even years!

 First of all, make sure your teenager wants a party as there is nothing more embarrassing for today’s teen to be forced to attend a party they want no part of.
 The gesture, while greatly appreciated by most adults, may just put you in the doghouse for a while.
 When planning a Christmas party for teenagers, involve them in the planning process as much as possible.
-They know what they’re friends like, and they know what will go over successfully and what will fail miserably.
+They know what their friends like, and they know what will go over successfully and what will fail miserably.
 Allowing the teen to take part in the planning will give him a feeling of “ownership” of the party.
-Remember, what may have been “hip” twenty years ago, could be at the bottom of the “cool” list in 2011 or 2012.

-There are some activities you can have during the party.
+Every party should have one or two activities; you don’t want bored teenagers!
 A Christmas tree can be decorated with homemade ornaments, or the teens can bring a toy or other gift to donate to a local children’s shelter.
 White elephant gift exchanges are also fun and inexpensive.
-You can hire someone to play Santa but this might be considered juvenile for your mature teenagers.
 Maybe you can convince a small group of the attendees to go caroling around the venue’s neighborhood.
-Most high schools have choirs and bands with very talented young singers and musicians and what better gift to bring to the neighborhood than festive Christmas music?
+Most high schools have choirs and bands with very talented young singers and musicians that would love the opportunity to show off their skills

 Christmas party ideas for teenagers are challenging but not impossible.
 The best way to find out what teenagers would consider a fun Christmas party is to ask them.
 Wouldn’t you rather have their input ahead of time, then do it all on your own only to find out you made all the wrong decisions?

-Please read “Creating the Most Unforgettable Holiday Parties” for some excellent holiday party planning tips from PaperDirect.
-When it comes to Christmas greeting cards and Christmas event accessories, PaperDirect is your one-stop online source for everything you need!
+Feeling prepared to plan a Christmas party for teenagers?
+When it comes to Christmas greeting cards and Christmas event accessories, PaperDirect is your one-stop online source for everything you need, even teen-friendly stationery.